Decoding Your Dog’s Growls

 The researchers’ takeaway from the study was that people can distinguish different types of dog growls, including being able to tell apart growls that are both in potentially aggressive contexts.
 Previous studies have found that people’s ability to understand canine growls is influenced by the time between growls and the duration of the growls — longer gaps between growls is associated with higher aggression scores.
 Shorter growls are generally perceived as more positive on emotional scales.
 In growls recorded in the context of a stranger approaching, the higher the pitch of the growl, the higher the fearfulness score.

 Individual people varied in their ability to identify the context of the growls, too.
 Overall, women were better at it then men.
 Pet parents also outperformed people who do not have dogs.
 Whether or not a person had ever been bitten by a dog had no effect.
-This study shows that although people in general can interpret the emotion in canine growls, experience plays a role in how well they are able to do so.

 If your dog growls when you get near their food or toys, read this rn.